-On February 19, 2021, the Company obtained an unsecured US\$3.0 million credit facility (the "2021 Facility") from Zebra Holdings and Investments S.à.r.l ("Zebra") and Lorito Holdings S.à.r.l. ("Lorito") to provide financial flexibility to fund ongoing exploration and for general corporate purposes.
-Zebra and Lorito are companies controlled by a trust settled by the late Adolf H. Lundin.
-Zebra and Lorito report their respective security holdings in the Company as joint actors, as the term is defined by Canadian securities regulations, and are related parties by virtue of their combined shareholding in the Company in excess of 20%.
-As at June 30, 2021, the Company had US\$2.05 million available to be drawn under the 2021 Facility.
+The 2021 Facility was extended to the Company by Zebra and Lorito, companies controlled by a trust settled by the late Adolf H. Lundin.
+Zebra and Lorito report their respective security holdings in the Company as joint actors, as the term is defined by Canadian securities regulations, and are related parties of the Company by virtue of their combined shareholding therein in excess of 20%.